-In addition to these eight videos, we provide five bonus worksheets and a bonus podcast.
+In addition to these nine videos, we provide fillable worksheets and several bonuses including our cost of doing business calculator (with our real numbers), a podcast on the realities of being a humanitarian photographer, a script for negotiating with clients and several email templates.
 And of course you can always email us with questions and comments.

 Video #2: The Cost of Nonprofit Photography – We break down the average costs photographers may have in their business.
 While everyone’s costs will be different, it’s important to know what professional photographers bring to the table in terms of gear and expertise.
 Time: 2 minutes 41 seconds